 1794 Scholars welcomes approximately 400 students each year.
+The 1794 scholars love to work, not just see results, so we show the process to contribute to the campus and community from day one.
+In 1794, every day is a chance to positively collide with something or someone new.
 These scholars are dedicated to both academic excellence and active participation in the UT and Knoxville community.
 Because 1794 Scholars is completely customizable, our students explore a broad range of interests through the four pillars of the program.

 1794 Scholars partners with different units on campus to offer our students a wide range of opportunities.
 Students begin their experience in the program with a one-hour seminar that introduces them to the university through the faculty member’s topic of choice.
 This course allows students to foster a connection with UT faculty and fellow 1794 students.
 Additionally, each semester, students participate in at least one activity based on each of the program’s pillars: